adrianmmiller/MagiskHideDenyBackup/README.md

 2) Copy /sdcard/MagiskList.txt off device for safe keeping

 The module will remain installed, unless removed, after the process completes.

+The only active file in the entire module is /common/install.sh, and it is commented.

 It is safe to leave installed and ignored if you like.
 You can always flash it again at any time to update /sdcard/MagiskList.txt